aukkawut/aukkawut.github.io/index.md

 # About me

 My name is Aukkawut Ammartayakun.
 An undergraduate student at Worcester Polytechnic Institute.
 I study Data Science and love to learn new things about DS.
-I am working on adversarial problem and statistical learning.
-More or less on the security of the intelligence system (both on how to break and how to prevent).
-I am also intereted in computer security, especially on the machine learning related one.
-I competed in some CTFs, but I did it to learn new things.
-I am cryptography and forensic guy.
-So, please don't hit me with binary exploitation or reversing questions.

-By the way, I rarely reuse my slides (i.e. use my old presentation for new presentation) for other purposes.
-Thus, most of my presentation are fresh.
-I also love teaching which is, more or less, a part of my learning progress: if you can teach for some extend and make a intuitive slides for some extend, you probably understand the concept for some extend.
-You might be surprise how many slides (on advanced topics) I have lying around not sharing.
-I mean, my future job (hopefully, if nothing goes wrong) is professor.
-I might be able to recycle (not reuse.
-Fresh, remember?) some slides for my teaching.
+My current research interest is on the **robustness of intelligence system**.
+This includes but not limited to: Adversarial Attack, Robust U-statistic, Multiagent Systems.

 If you want to quickly access my CV, please click [here](./Aukkawut_CV.pdf).
 This might or might not be the most up-to-date information depending on how lazy am I.